sigstore/docs/content/en/main-concepts.md

 ### OpenID Connect

 An identity layer that checks if you're who you say you are.
 It lets clients request and receive information about authenticated sessions and users.

+### Policy Controller

+An admission controller for Kubernetes for enforcing policy on containers allowed to run.